G-dH/advanced-alttab-window-switcher/README.md

 `Ctrl+Tab`                - Moves the switcher popup to the next monitor, order is given by the Shell, Shift key changes direction.

-`Space, KP_0/KP_Ins`      - Shows selected window - switches to the window workspace and brings the window to the foreground.
+`Space, KP_0/KP_Ins`      - Shows selected window - switches to the window workspace and rises the window.

 `Q`                       - Switches the window filter mode - ALL / WS / MONITOR (the Monitor mode is skipped if single monitor is used or if the secondary monitor is empty).